Infynyty/Zuap/README.md

 To install this app you need maven.
 Clone the repository onto your local machine using git.
-You then need to create a `.env` file in the root project folder which should contain your _secret_ discord API token (do not publish), as well as the channel IDs for the main (used to post new insertions) and the logging channel (used for programm logs) of your Discord server.
-The format should look exactly like this:
+You then need to create a `.env` file in the root project folder which should contain your _secret_ discord API token (do not publish), as well as the channel IDs for the main (used to post new insertions) and the logging channel (used for program logs) of your Discord server.
+The format should look exactly like this, optional parameters are marked by parentheses, which you have to leave out in the actual file:

     TOKEN=YOURTOKENHEREWITHOUTQUOTES
     MAIN_CHANNEL_ID=IDHERE
     LOG_CHANNEL_ID=IDHERE
+    (ENABLE_WGZIMMER=true)

 You can then compile the project using `mvn clean install`.
 Afterwards run `java -jar target/Zuap-jar-with-dependencies.jar` in a terminal to execute the program.

 ### WGZimmer

-WGZimmer uses reCAPTCHA to prevent bots from scraping their website.
-To bypass this, selenium is used.
+WGZimmer uses reCAPTCHA on their website which requires Zuap to use Selenium.
-You need to install firefox and the geckodriver for selenium to work.
+You need to install Firefox and the Geckodriver for Selenium to work.
-Even then, reCAPTCHA gets triggered in some cases (i.e. it works on my desktop, but not on my server).
-Because of this, WGZimmer scraping is disabled by default.
+Even then, reCAPTCHA gets triggered in some cases, which is why WGZimmer scraping is disabled by default.
-If you want to enable it, you can add `ENABLED_WGZIMMER=true` to your `.env` file.
+If you want to enable it, you can add `ENABLE_WGZIMMER=true` to your `.env` file.